Key takeaways

 We spend a lot of time talking about check-in, but what about check-out?
 It might seem like a simple task, yet this final touchpoint plays a surprisingly big role in the guest journey.
-It's your last chance to make a lasting impression - one that often determines whether a guest leaves on a high or low note.
-It's also a crucial operational moment for your hotel: an opportunity to streamline workflows, gather feedback and even drive extra revenue.
+It's your last chance to make a lasting impression, one that often determines whether a guest leaves on a high or low note.

-So, how do you make check-out quick and efficient for staff while keeping the experience seamless for guests?
-In this guide, we'll cover the full check-out process in hotels, including the best ways to manage it, whether late check-out is worth offering and how a property management system (hint, hint: Mews) can enhance the entire process.
+In this guide, we'll cover the full hotel check-out process, including the best ways to manage it, whether late check-out is worth offering and how a property management system (hint, hint: Mews) can enhance the entire process.

 What is hotel check-out?

 But check-out isn't just a formality.
-It's a final opportunity to leave guests with a frictionless, positive experience - or, if mismanaged, unnecessary hassle.
+It's a final opportunity to leave guests with a frictionless, positive experience or, if mismanaged, an unnecessary hassle.
 And when guests leave on a high note, the chances of glowing reviews and return stays increase dramatically.

 Why should you improve your hotel check-out process?